 Fried chicken might be on every second street corner in major cities, but this homemade version will give them a run for their money.
 A snap-lock bag is your best friend for making this punchy Malaysian favourite.

 Those who can bake their own bread live in a sphere reserved for domestic gods.
 Lucky, then, that this simple no-knead recipe has now paved the way for the most novice of bakers to create their fresh homemade loaves.

 If you think you know fried rice - think again.
 This version uses Chinese sausages (lap cheong), taro and crispy fried shallots, all of which can be found in Asian grocers and select supermarkets.

 Delicate hands are needed when preparing these French classics.
-The molten sugar is super hot, so exercise caution when flipping them, and remember: sugar turns from caramel to burnt very quickly!
+The molten sugar is super hot, so exercise caution when flipping them, and remember: sugar turns from a rich caramel brown to burnt very quickly!

 This is a great midweek meal that skips all the chopping and dicing often required in regular stir-fries.
 Then, once you've tasted all those sweet and salty flavours coating those noodles, it will join your weekly repertoire.